Exhibition with Flowers

 Exhibition with Flowers 2015 – ‘Music for the Moment’

-The theme of our annual flower festival this year is ‘Music for the Moment’.
-Enjoy some magical musical moments- romantic and celebratory, with lots of rhythm., interpreted in eye-catching floral arrangements A major fund-raising event towards the ongoing maintenance and upkeep of this 15th century Grade I listed building, Crediton parish Church is thought by some to be one of the finest parish churches of its kind in Devon.
+The theme of our annual flower festival this year was ‘Music for the Moment’.
+Visitors enjoyed some magical musical moments- romantic and celebratory, with lots of rhythm., interpreted in eye-catching floral arrangements.

-The floral exhibition takes place from Saturday May 30th to Thursday June 4th from 10.30am to 7pm except Thursday 10.30am-5pm..
-This is one of the premier events of its type , attracting visitors from all over the South West.
-View fine floral displays presented in an entertaining , informative exhibition.
-Visit the historic Governors’ Room and the Bell Tower and enjoy the Art Exhibition in the Boniface Centre where refreshments, featuring locally sourced food and homemade cakes and puddings, are available all day until 5pm.
-Admission and parking is free with disabled access.
+The floral exhibition took place from Saturday May 30th to Thursday June 4th with opening hours of 10.30am to 7pm except Thursday 10.30am to 5pm and Sunday 11am – 6pm.
+Visits to the historic Governors’ Room and the Bell Tower were popular and the Art Exhibition in the Boniface Centre was much appreciated.
+Refreshments, featuring locally sourced food and home-made cakes and puddings, were available all day until 5pm.
+Admission and parking were free.

 Coach parties are welcome at our Festival but pre-booking of both the visit and any refreshments are essential.